Summer Homework & Supply Lists

 - Pens and pencils

-- Earbuds or headphones (students using school devices will be assigned Chromebooks and iPads)
+- Earbuds or headphones (students will be assigned Chromebooks and iPads)

 - Pack of dry erase markers (whichever size your child prefers)